Colorado: Municipalities

-Colorado has 273 active incorporated municipalities, comprising 198 towns, 73 cities, and two consolidated city and county governments.
+Colorado has 272 active incorporated municipalities, comprising 197 towns, 73 cities, and two consolidated city and county governments.
 At the 2020 United States census, 4,299,942 of the 5,773,714 Colorado residents (74.47%) lived in one of these municipalities.
 Another 714,417 residents (12.37%) lived in one of the 210 census-designated places, while the remaining 759,355 residents (13.15%) lived in the many rural and mountainous areas of the state.

-Colorado municipalities operate under one of five types of municipal governing authority.
-Colorado currently has two consolidated city and county governments, 61 home rule cities, 12 statutory cities, 35 home rule towns, 161 statutory towns, and one territorial charter municipality.
+Colorado's 272 municipalities operate under one of five types of municipal governing authority.
+Colorado currently has two consolidated city and county governments, 62 home rule cities, 41 home rule towns, 11 statutory cities, 155 statutory towns, and one territorial charter municipality.